 - Sit, turn off your devices, take a breath and be in the moment, as best you can.

-- Notice any thoughts that pop up, and see if you can let them go and come back to savouring your food or what you’re drinking.
+- Notice any thoughts that pop up, and see if you can let them go, come back to savouring your food or what you’re drinking.
 Explore it with curiosity.

-Setting time to practise mindful activities as a family can help everyone feel less anxious.
-It could be a daily family yoga session, or a walk, taking time to focus on the way the air feels, the sounds and smells.
-Such activities are often harder to initiate with older children, so I recommend starting any of these while your children are young.
-I have included more specific suggestions, including a guided meditation script you can read to your child, in my blog.
+Setting time to practise mindful activities as a family can help everyone feel more relaxed and happier.
+It could be a family yoga session, or a walk, taking time to focus on the way the air feels, the sounds and smells - practising noting our experience without being judgmental.
+Catherine has included other mindfulness tips for children (KS2), including a fun glitter jar activity with a guided meditation script you can read to your child.

 Cosmic Kids Yoga has lots of delightful short videos on YouTube.

-An introduction to mindfulness and meditation to help with stress:
+MiSP introduction to mindfulness to help teens with stress

 Catherine was pleased to hear her niece was learning mindfulness meditation at school, to help children learn how to calm down, relax, and be more resilient.
 We're grateful she was happy to share her lovely meditation poster with mindfulness tips for dealing with stress.